 - and many others.
 This would eventually overwhelm the person working on the data.

-You had enough of Errors in data entry
+You had enough Errors in the data entry

 Imagine someone who types